neurallayer/oanda-v20-java/README.md

+# NO LONGER MAINTAINED
+OANDA moved in Europe to a new entity and dropped their API support.
+Since we are located in Europe, we can no longer use OANDA for algo-trading.

+So we decided to drop OANDA support in roboquant v1.4.0 (https://roboquant.org) and also this OANDA client library is no longer maintained by the roboquant team.

+Hopefully in the future OANDA adds back API access.
+But for now algo-traders will have to look at one of the alternatives.

 # OANDA v20 REST API - Java Reference Library

 The Java Reference Library provides programmatic access to OANDA's next generation v20 REST API and trading engine.